rationaldom/rationaldom.github.io/library/index.md

 1. "The invisible Road: Parental Insights to Attachment Disorders", Janelle Peterson, Loving Homes, 1995
 1. "I Hate You -- Don't Leave Me: Understanding the Borderline Personality", Jerold J. Kreisman and Hal Straus, TarcherPerigree, 2010
 1. "Adult Children of Alchoholics",  Janet Geringer Woititz, Health Communications Inc., 1983
-1. "Loving an adult child of and alcholic", Douglas Bey and Deborah Bey, Rowman and Littlefield Publishing Group, Inc., 2007
+1. "Loving an adult child of an alcholic", Douglas Bey and Deborah Bey, Rowman and Littlefield Publishing Group, Inc., 2007
 1. "The Introvert Advantage: How to Thrive in an Extrovert World", Marti Olsen Laney, Workman Publishing, 2002

 ### General BDSM